ne0hack/favterm/README.md

 ## Disclaimer
 All config and installation of plugins was carried out on MacOS.
 Therefore, feel free to go into the [configuration files](https://github.com/AlekseevDanil/vim-python/blob/main/.vimrc) to change it to suit your needs, and you can also change the hotkeys for yourself there.
+Restart your terminal after each setting.
 Good luck with your work!

 ## Owerview
 I like to work with the terminal and customize it, this repository contains most of my settings and instructions for installing them.